Freshwater Biological Association

 The Freshwater Biological Association is dedicated to understanding and conserving freshwaters across the globe.
 We have been advancing freshwater science and conservation action since 1929, to protect our global fresh waters by delivering and enabling freshwater science, conservation action, advocacy and learning.

 By becoming a member you will automatically contribute directly to our pearl mussel conservation project, as well as advance the understanding of fresh waters and ensure a healthy future for all of our river and lake habitats.
-Alternatively you may donate directly to the project here.
+Alternatively you may donate directly to the project.
 We are extremely grateful for all donations that are received.
 Thank you.

-Get involved!
+Get Involved!

 We welcome volunteers at FBA and we are happy to discuss how your skills and interests could support our science, training and advocacy work based at our sites in Cumbria.